twoSilverUp/MLOps/README.md

 ## My Topic
 Classifying images as smoking or not-smoking

-You can see the details & result in `report.pdf`
+You can see the details & result in `Report.pdf`